 The small head should form an equilateral triangle and it is longer than it is wide.
-Tall, wide and round ears which are set high on the head.
+Tall, wide and round ears are set high on the head.
 The eyes medium-sized and should point down, towards the nose, with a round muzzle.
-One interesting feature is the ocelli on the ears, these are wide bars which are said to mimic the appearance of eyes.
+One interesting feature is the ocelli on the ears, these are wide bars that are said to mimic the appearance of eyes.

 The coat may vary depending on the breeds in that particular lineage, but the background should be gold to brown with bold black to dark brown spots or silver with bold black spots.
 It is short to medium length and close-lying to the body.

-Females are noticeably smaller than the males.
+Females are noticeably smaller than males.

 Unlike most other domesticated breeds of cat, a lot of Savannah’s love water.
 Another unique feature is they wag their tail like a dog.